mmabey/mmabey.github.io/index.rst

 :Research: I want to make it safer for people to use technology, so I study computer security issues and I develop
     techniques for catching criminals using digital evidence.

-:Servie: I want to contribute to the institution, professional organizations, and community to which I belong.
+:Service: I want to contribute to the institution, professional organizations, and community to which I belong.

 Resume/CV